Apostol Piotr

+Apostol Piotr was a passenger-cargo ship, a side-paddle steamer built for a Russian shipping company.
+During World War I, it was requisitioned for the needs of the Imperial Russian Navy and converted into a minesweeper.
+In 1918, it was handed over by the Bolsheviks to the Red Finns, captured by the Whites, and sold to Estonia.
+In the Estonian Navy, it was named Suurop.
+Along with the other Estonian vessels, it was taken over by the Soviet Union in 1940.
+It sank on a mine on 11 August 1941.

 Construction and technical description

 Order and construction

 Apostol Piotr was ordered by the Oneskie Steamship Company based in Petrozavodsk.
 The company required two fast passenger-cargo ships with a shallow draft.
 The design was modeled after paddle steamers (packet boats) operating in the English Channel.
 It was built in Greenock by a company named Grangemouth and Greenock Dockyard, (Note: Gajduk, Łapszyn & Sammalsoo (2010) provide the name as Grangemoot, Dokjard & K° while Õun (2014) Greenock Dockyard Co.)
 The ship was launched and completed in 1906.
 (Note: Ehlers (2012) provides the construction dates of 1906–1908.)
 Simultaneously, a twin ship named Apostol Paviel was also constructed.
 The total cost for both ships was 150,000 rubles.

 Technical description (Note: Gajduk, Łapszyn & Sammalsoo (2010) provide separate values for the two twin ships. Õun (2014) lists the same values for both ships.
 Ehlers (2012) also provides common data, but after the renovation for the Estonian Navy.
 Therefore, the data from the Russian study is presented first.
 These are also included in the infobox.)

 The length of the steamer was 57.9 or 57.88 meters, with a width of 15.2 or 15.35 meters including the paddle wheels (7.9 or 7.95 meters excluding the paddle wheels).
 The displacement was 499 tons, with a standard draft of 1.8 meters and a maximum draft of 2.35 meters.
 The ship could carry a load with a total volume of 470 registered GRT.

 The ship was powered by a two-cylinder compound steam engine with a cylindrical boiler, with an indicated power of 750 HP, (Note: Õun (2014) gives a value of 728 for both twin ships.) which gave it a maximum speed of 13.5 knots.
 (Note: Õun (2014) gives a range of 12–13.5, depending on the source.)
 A coal supply of either 262 or 54 tons allowed the ship to travel 1,000 nautical miles at 8 knots, or 800 nautical miles at 10 knots.
 The ship's bilge pump system could remove up to 60 tons of water per hour.